ISO 9001:2015 Certified

 347 Stainless Steel Flange Dimensions

-The defining addition in Grade 347 is niobium (Nb), specified at a minimum of 10 times the carbon content with a maximum of 1.10%.
-Niobium forms stable NbC precipitates at temperatures within and above the sensitisation range, permanently tying up the carbon that would otherwise migrate to grain boundaries as Cr₂₃C₆.
-Unlike titanium (used in Grade 321), niobium transfers effectively across the welding arc, making ER347 a more reliable weld metal stabiliser.
-Grade 347H specifies a tighter carbon range of 0.04–0.10% to guarantee sufficient NbC for long-term creep resistance above 550 °C, while still maintaining the stabilisation ratio.
+The defining addition in Grade 347 is niobium (Nb), specified at a minimum of 10× the carbon content (max 1.10%).
+Niobium forms stable NbC precipitates within and above the sensitisation range, permanently tying up carbon that would otherwise migrate to grain boundaries as Cr₂₃C₆.
+Unlike titanium (used in 321), niobium transfers effectively across the welding arc, making ER347 a more reliable weld-metal stabiliser.
+347H specifies a tighter 0.04–0.10% carbon range to guarantee sufficient NbC for long-term creep resistance above 550 °C.

 Carbon (C)0.08% max0.04 – 0.10%